 In October 2022, I co-authored a medium-severity bug bounty report for a permission bypass vulnerability and submitted it to Discord's security team.
 The report earned my co-author and me a shared award of $1,500.

-While I was studying, I ended up leading the web development for a popular Minecraft: Bedrock Edition server with nearly 6 million registered players.
-I built and ran the web production systems, working on API design, security, billing, and reliability.
+While studying, I also led web development for a popular Minecraft: Bedrock Edition server with nearly 6 million registered players.
+I built and ran the web systems, working on API design, security, billing, and reliability.
+It taught me how to keep large services running, and I still help maintain those codebases when needed.

 2023 to 2024

-Those iterations, along with continued research into Discord's architecture, have paid off.
-I dug through Reddit and Hacker News posts from Discord employees, public Discord conversations with their engineers, and a lot of blog posts and postmortems.
-I also implemented ideas in practice to understand the tradeoffs.
-In parallel, I deepened my understanding of distributed systems both independently and through coursework.
+Those iterations, along with continued research into Discord's architecture, paid off.
+I dug through Reddit and Hacker News posts from Discord employees, public conversations with their engineers, and a lot of blog posts and postmortems, then tested the ideas in code to see where they held up.
+In parallel, my KTH studies in computer science, network security, software testing, and distributed systems gave me a strong technical foundation.

 2025

-In January 2025, I grew wary of how Discord handled my personal data and where the platform was headed.
+In January 2025, I grew wary of how Discord handled my personal data and where the app was headed.
 I built Discorch, a tool that guides you through Discord's undocumented privacy request process to bulk delete messages.
 It produces a CSV plus instructions for contacting Discord's privacy team to request deletion.

 In spring 2025, I reported a security vulnerability to Discord that could have enabled unauthorised destructive actions against critical user-owned data without proper authentication, and I was awarded $2,000.
 Later that summer, I registered Fluxer Platform AB, a Swedish limited liability company, which required a minimum deposit of $2,000.